Energy Stability of Explicit Runge-Kutta Methods for Non-autonomous or Nonlinear Problems: Energy Evolution by Runge-Kutta Methods

-We recall the classical property of algebraic stability, which guarantees energy stability for semibounded operators; cf. \cite[section~357]{butcher2016numerical} and references cited therein. \begin{definition} A Runge--Kutta method is \emph{algebraically stable} if $b_i \geq 0$ for all $i$ and the matrix with entries $(b_i b_j - b_{i} \, a_{ij} - b_j a_{ji})_{i,j}$ is negative semidefinite. \end{definition} Comparison with \eqref{eq:estimate-RK} shows that algebraically stable Runge--Kutta methods are energy stable for any time step size $\dt > 0$, cf. \cite[section~357]{butcher2016numerical} and references cited therein.
-While there are Runge--Kutta methods with these nice stability properties such as Gauß, Radau IA/IIA or Lobatto IIIC schemes, these are necessarily implicit.
+We recall the classical property of algebraic stability, which guarantees energy stability for semibounded operators; cf. \cite[section~357]{butcher2016numerical} and references cited therein. \begin{definition} A Runge-Kutta method is \emph{algebraically stable} if $b_i \geq 0$ for all $i$ and the matrix with entries $(b_i b_j - b_{i} \, a_{ij} - b_j a_{ji})_{i,j}$ is negative semidefinite. \end{definition} Comparison with \eqref{eq:estimate-RK} shows that algebraically stable Runge-Kutta methods are energy stable for any time step size $\dt > 0$, cf. \cite[section~357]{butcher2016numerical} and references cited therein.
+While there are Runge-Kutta methods with these nice stability properties such as Gauß, Radau IA/IIA or Lobatto IIIC schemes, these are necessarily implicit.

-For linear and semibounded problems \eqref{eq:ode} with constant coefficients, several results concerning the conditional energy stability of explicit Runge--Kutta methods have been achieved \cite{tadmor2002semidiscrete, ranocha2018L2stability, sun2017stability, sun2018strong} (note that the term {\em conditional energy stability} herein is precisely what is meant by {\em strong stability} in the latter works).
-Typically, conditional energy stability can be guaranteed for problems $f(t, u) = L u$ in this class under a time step restriction of the form $\dt \leq C \norm{L}^{-1}$, corresponding to a classical CFL criterion for discretizations of hyperbolic conservation laws.
-Similar results have been obtained for some first order accurate schemes and autonomous semibounded nonlinear problems \cite{ranocha2018strong}.
+For linear and semibounded problems \eqref{eq:ode} with constant coefficients, several results concerning the conditional energy stability of explicit Runge-Kutta methods have been achieved \cite{tadmor2002semidiscrete, ranocha2018L2stability, sun2017stability, sun2019strong} (note that the term \emph{conditional energy stability} herein is precisely what is meant by \emph{strong stability} in the latter works).
+Typically, conditional energy stability can be guaranteed for problems $f(t, u) = L u$ in this class under a time step restriction of the form $\dt \leq C \norm{L}^{-1}$, corresponding to a classical CFL criterion for discretizations of hyperbolic conservation laws \cite{tadmor2002semidiscrete, ranocha2018L2stability, sun2017stability, sun2019strong}.
+Similar results have been obtained for some first order accurate schemes and autonomous semibounded nonlinear problems \cite{ranocha2020strong}.
 In the latter setting, the maximal time step is proportional to the inverse of the Lipschitz constant of the nonlinear right-hand side $f$ of the ODE.